-From the initial idea of creating an artistic community, Tiaquepaque is now much more than that.
-You will see some very skillful work and perhaps even meet its creator.
-Products include art, jewelry, weaving and textiles, which you will certainly be tempted to buy.
+From the initial idea of creating an artistic community, Tlaquepaque is now much more than that.
+You will see some very skillful works and perhaps even meet their creators.
+Products include art, jewelry, and textiles, which you will certainly be tempted to buy.

 8. Slide Rock State Park

 Over 300 apple trees still survive today, and the park is run jointly by the Forest Service and Arizona State Parks.
-It has been used widely in film, and you should go to see why it has created such an impact on visitors.
+It has been used widely in films, and I suggest you write Slide Rock State Park on your bucket list to witness why it has such an impact on visitors.

 9. Airport Mesa

-Parking is available at the start of the trail but its popularity means that the parking lot is sometimes full.
-The alternative is to park a mile away; don’t let that put you off because you will be rewarded by some stunning scenery as you walk.
-Your photographs will get pride of place in your album.
+Parking is available at the start of the trail, but its popularity means that the parking lot is sometimes full.
+I recommend parking a mile away but don’t let this put you off because you will be rewarded by some stunning scenery as you walk.

 10. Boynton Canyon Trail

 The terrain varies from desert to forest, with some early stretches arguably the best for taking photographs.
-You should take plenty of water with you on a hot day, although you will find shade along the way.
+I also recommend bringing plenty of water and snacks with you on a hot day.

 11. Cathedral Rock Trail